 Overview: This advanced psychotherapy externship is designed to provide training in evidence-based cognitive-behavioral assessment and psychotherapy in our Adult Outpatient Clinic.
 Externs will conduct semi-structured diagnostic evaluations for patients presenting with a range of psychopathology across various DSM-5 disorders and provide empirically-supported treatment using individual and group therapy.
-Externs are an integral part of the clinical team and will learn to function within the multidisciplinary environment of a large academic medical center.
+Externs are an integral part of the clinical team and will learn to function within the interdisciplinary environment of a large academic medical center.
 Externs carry a caseload of approximately 8-10 patients per week.
-All trainees receive at least one hour of individual supervision provided by Dr. Vas.
+Opportunities for co-facilitating group therapy with other trainees, staff social workers and faculty members are also available.
+All externs receive at least one hour of individual supervision provided by Dr. Vas.
 Additional supervision in individual or group formats may be provided by an advanced trainee and/or another staff member.

-Didactics: Externs are REQUIRED to be on site on Tuesdays as most didactics are conducted on this day.
+Didactics: Tuesdays are a required practicum day which involves several hours of didactics.
 Didactic training includes CBT seminar (2 hours per week for 6 months) and the CBT Team Lab Meeting.
 Externs are also required to attend an Acceptance and Commitment Therapy (ACT) seminar from September through May.
 Externs may access other didactic experiences depending on which day they are on site.
 These offerings include Psychiatry Grand Rounds, Health Psychology, Diversity, Interdisciplinary Case Conference, and Consultation-Liaison Case Conference.